Professor in Economics, Department of Economics and Statistics Linnæus University, Kalmar (SE)

-He has broad expertise in labour market analysis at both the national and international level and have during the last decade actively participated in multidisciplinary European research projects.
-He has been involved in various research projects related to life course issues.
+He has broad expertise in labour market analysis and life course approaches at both the national and international level and have during the last decade actively participated in multidisciplinary European research projects.

 Expert on quantitative comparative research on social protection and poverty in Europe.

 Professor of European Law and Governance, Hertie School of Governance, Berlin (DE).